 The outlook will depend on various factors, including:

-- whether or not there is a tumor in the breast
+- whether there is a tumor in the breast

-For this reason, people should seek advice as soon as possible if breast changes occur.
+For this reason, people should seek advice as soon as possible if they notice any changes in a breast or nipple.